Symbolic dynamics for the Teichmueller flow: Strata and train tracks

-Note that by definition, a fully recurrent train track is connected and fills up $S$.
-The next lemma gives some first property of a fully recurrent train track $\tau$.
-For its proof, recall that there is a natural homeomorphism of ${\cal V}(\tau)$ onto the subspace of ${\cal M\cal L}$ of all measured geodesic laminations carried by $\tau$.

-\begin{lemma} A fully recurrent train track $\tau$ of topological type $(m_1,\dots,m_\ell;-m)$ is recurrent. \end{lemma} \begin{proof} A fully recurrent train track $\tau$ of type $(m_1,\dots,m_\ell;-m)$ carries a minimal large geodesic lamination $\nu\in {\cal L\cal L}(m_1,\dots,m_\ell;-m)$.
-The carrying map $\nu\to \tau$ induces a bijection between the complementary components of $\tau$ and the complementary components of $\nu$.
-In particular, a carrying map $\nu\to \tau$ is surjective.
-Since a minimal geodesic lamination supports a transverse measure, there is a positive transverse measure on $\tau$.
-In other words, $\tau$ is recurrent. \end{proof}

 There are two simple ways to modify a fully recurrent train track $\tau$ to another fully recurrent train track.
 Namely, if $b$ is a mixed branch of $\tau$ then we can \emph{shift} $\tau$ along $b$ to a new train track $\tau^\prime$.
-This new train track carries $\tau$ and hence it is fully recurrent since it carries every geodesic lamination which is carried by $\tau$ \cite{PH92,H09a}.
+This new train track carries $\tau$ and hence it is fully recurrent since it carries every geodesic lamination which is carried by $\tau$, see p.118 of \cite{PH92} and also \cite{H09a}.

 Similarly, if $e$ is a large branch of $\tau$ then we can perform a right or left \emph{split} of $\tau$ at $e$ as shown in Figure A below.
 A (right or left) split $\tau^\prime$ of a train track $\tau$ is carried by $\tau$.
-If $\tau$ is of topological type $(m_1,\dots,m_\ell;-m)$, if $\nu\in {\cal L\cal L}(m_1,\dots,m_\ell;-m)$ is minimal and is carried by $\tau$ and if $e$ is a large branch of $\tau$, then there is a unique choice of a right or left split of $\tau$ at $e$ such that the split track $\eta$ carries $\nu$.
+If $\tau$ is of topological type $(m_1,\dots,m_\ell;-m)$, if $\nu\in {\cal L\cal L}(m_1,\dots,m_\ell;-m)$ is carried by $\tau$ and if $e$ is a large branch of $\tau$, then there is a unique choice of a right or left split of $\tau$ at $e$ such that the split track $\eta$ carries $\nu$.
 In particular, $\eta$ is fully recurrent.
-Note however that there may be a split of $\tau$ at $e$ such that the split track is not fully recurrent any more (see Section 2 of \cite{H09a} for details).
+We refer to p.48-49 of \cite{H22} for a more detailed discussion.
+Note that unlike in the standard reference \cite{PH92}, we do \emph{not} allow to modify a train track with a \emph{collision}, which is defined to be a split followed by the removal of the diagonal branch of the split and which strictly reduces the number of branches of the train track.